interlay/interlay.github.io/docs/vault/guide.md

 The threshold is an optional parameter - submitting with an empty threshold will _reset_ your vault to use the global threshold (if a custom one had been previously set).

+?> It is not possible to set an individual secure threshold that is below the globally enforced secure threshold.
+The parachain will always pick the higher of the two.

 Including this parameter will instead set a custom threshold, provided it is higher than the default global one.
 Enter a number equal to the percentage (e.g., 300%) multiplied by 10^16 (e.g, 3000000000000000000).

 ## Activate/Deactive the Vault for new Issue Requests